neverlosecc/source2gen/README.md

 ### Windows

-TODO: how to run on windows? we need the user to set `PATH`
+TODO: how to run on windows? we need the user to set `PATH`.
+Hint: Perhaps we can use the registry to find the game path and set `PATH` automatically.

 ```sh
 source2gen